Are you ready to truly clean out your child’s closet? Here are some simple tips to teach you how to minimalize your children’s clothing.

-There’s no need to keep our your children’s winter coats when it’s the middle of July.
+There’s no need to keep your children’s winter coats out when it’s the middle of July.
 Packing away seasonal clothing will reduce the amount of clothing that they will have in their closet and drawers.

-This will also help those of you that have children that are trying to dress independently.
+This will also help those of you that have children that are trying to dress themselves independently.
 If they only have the correct season of clothing in their closet it’s more likely that they will have success in finding the right outfit.

 On top of all of those good things, the benefit for me is that when my youngest decides to do a little “re-arranging” of the dresser drawers.
 There is less of a mess on the bedroom floor to clean up since we have less clothing out.

 Do your best to keep the clothing in good condition.